-Assessment of New Century Financial Corporation loan level data from 2003 - 2006 reveals a political geography of subprime lending.
+Assessment of New Century Financial Corporation loan level data from 2003 to 2006 reveals a political geography of subprime lending.
 Results highlight differential treatment of borrowers represented by Congressional leaders and by Members serving on the powerful House Financial Services Committee.
 New Century offered lower mortgage interest rates and larger loan amounts, all else equal, to households residing in districts represented by Congressional leaders and by members of the House Financial Services Committee.
 Black borrowers also were more likely to receive loans in districts represented by Congressional leadership.
 In support of those findings, placebo tests also show that borrowers residing in districts represented by subsequent Congressional leaders (113th Congress) did not receive more favorable loan terms.
 We do not find evidence of adverse performance differentials among the politically subsidized and directed loans.

-This paper contributes to the growing literature investigating the interactions between private industry and the U.S Congress.
-Mian, Sufi and Trebbi (2010) document the voting patterns of Representatives on key pieces of banking legislation in the wake of the 2008 crisis.2 Their findings indicate that representatives from areas where there was more subprime lending activity were more likely to vote for bailouts.
-Agarwal, Amromin, Ben-David and Dinc (2012) show that lenders were less likely to start foreclosure proceedings against delinquent borrowers who lived in congressional districts where the representative served on the House's Financial Services Committee.
-Our findings conform to those of Agarwal, Amromin, Ben-David and Dinc (2012) in documenting New Century's preferential treatment of
+This paper contributes to the growing literature investigating the interactions between private industry and the U.S. Congress.
+Mian et al, (2010) document the voting patterns of Representatives on key pieces of banking legislation in the wake of the 2008 crisis.
+Their findings indicate that Representatives from areas where there was more subprime lending activity were more likely to vote for bailouts, Agarwal et al. (2014) show that lenders were less likely to start foreclosure proceedings against delinquent borrowers who lived in congressional districts where the representative served on the House's Financial Services Committee.
+Our findings conform to those of Agarwal et al. (2014) in documenting New Century's preferential treatment of constituents in congressional districts represented by members of the House Financial Services Committee.
+On average, this group received lower interest rate loans for larger amounts.
+This finding is especially strong for black borrowers.